It's Payroll Giving Month!

-Thank you for choosing to donate to Re-engage through payroll giving.
-We hope you find all the information you need on this page, but if you have any questions or require further assistance, please contact us at fundraising@reengage.org.uk.
+Join us in making a difference through tax-efficient donations straight from your pay, this Payroll Giving Month.
+We hope you find all the information you need about payroll giving on this page, but if you have any questions or require further assistance, please contact us at fundraising@reengage.org.uk.

 What is payroll giving?